-"The southern city of beauty"
+"The southern city of beauty and adventure"

-On the tranquil waters of the Derwent River in the shelter of Mount Wellington
+On the Tranquil Waters of the Derwent River in the Shelter of Mount Wellington

 This beautiful city, set at the foot of lofty Mount Wellington on the edge of the Derwent River, is Australia's second oldest and most southern city.
 Its climate is cooler and there is a crisp, fresh, nice feel to the city.
 Many of the old warehouse style buildings on the harbour's edge are restored to their former glory housing museums, art galleries and great shopping and attractions.
 There is also the Maritime Museum of Tasmania, all helping to make the city a historically picturesque place.